-In October 2018, a Commission of Experts (academics from a number of disciplines) was appointed to review various potential aspects and outcomes of proceeding with stimulation operations in unconventional formations.
-In a report summary issued in February 2019, the Commission recommended that three tightly controlled pilot projects be approved.
+In October 2018, a Commission of Experts (academics from a number of disciplines) was appointed to review various potential aspects and outcomes of proceeding with fracking operations in unconventional formations.
+In its published report, the Commission recommended that three tightly controlled pilot projects, with Ecopetrol being designated operator and holding participation interests, be approved.